Create an Azure Search service in the portal

 When to add a second service

-A large majority of customers use just one service provisioned at a tier providing the right balance of resources.
+Most customers use just one service provisioned at a tier providing the right balance of resources.
 One service can host multiple indexes, subject to the maximum limits of the tier you select, with each index isolated from another.
 In Azure Search, requests can only be directed to one index, minimizing the chance of accidental or intentional data retrieval from other indexes in the same service.

 Although most customers use just one service, service redundancy might be necessary if operational requirements include the following: